-Right off the bat I’m going to tell you there is no “best” trolley tour in Savannah…you just need to decide on the ideal option for your particular situation!
-Today I’m going to break down your choices and help you decide which is right for you.
+Today I’m going to break down the choices to help you decide which one to pick.
 I’ve also included some Savannah trolley tour reviews and lots of helpful input from members of my private Facebook group.

 Note: This guide contains affiliate links to my trusted travel partners.